 Legado currently has three significant initiatives to support its vision

 The big conservation and development challenges in our world require strong future leaders.
-We help train, equip and empower young leaders from around the world.
+Through the Legado Fellows Program, we help train, equip, and empower young leaders from around the world.

 At Legado, we believe that the source of all progressive, systemic, and lasting change, are people who are making a personal choice to take conscious actions towards the future they wish to be a part of, as individuals and as a collective.
 This conscious future is what we refer to as “legacy”.
 (Note, Legado is legacy in Portuguese).
 “Legado” is also tied to Mount Namuli– the ancestral home to millions of people and a standing symbol of hope and prosperity for the future.